 Chef Monica Glass

-Unbridled passion is what has driven Monica to become a rising star among American pastry chefs.
-What started out with an internship to explore life in the kitchen has turned into a career, and Monica is now Pastry Chef at Eric Ripert’s 10Arts restaurant in Philadelphia.
+Unbridled passion is what has driven Monica to become a rising star among American pastry chefs, and she was declared one of 2013′s Best Pastry Chefs by Food & Wine magazine.
+What started out with an internship to explore life in the kitchen has turned into a career, and Monica is now the Executive Pastry Chef at Clio in Boston.
 Most of the desserts featured on this site have come from the mind and palate of this talented young lady, dubbed the “Pastry Princess” when Jennifer could not stop swooning over her recipes.
-A graduate of Penn State, Monica is excited to launch her new blog in 2010, so get your palate ready for sugar and smiles.
+A graduate of Penn State, Monica is ready to fill your world with sugar and smiles.
 Full Bio

 Tiffany began her culinary journey as a food columnist, and then took a trip on the apprentice train for awhile as a sous pastry chef, with a layover in teaching and education.
 Growing up surrounded by enriching memories, vivid smells and wondrous tastes, it was only natural that Tiffany’s pursuits in life are so heavily entwined with food today.
 The underlying foundation to all her pursuits is her enjoyment of sharing her edible adventures with others, and her adventures lead her here, where she is assisting the Pastry Princess in bringing sugar and smiles to all our lives.
 Full Bio